centrify/api-guidelines/Guidelines.md

 DB Service -> -App Server : Response with data and new "since" token note right of App Server: Update status and cache new "since" token

+19. API Definition

+All Services **MUST** provide an [OpenAPI Definition]  that describes their service.
+The OpenAPI Specification is a key element of the Centrify SDK, and Doc plan and essential to improving the documentation, usability and discoverability of services.

 === End Text ===